halperta/criticalarchives/_posts/blog/2018-12-11-napetitions-review.md

 ---
 layout: post
-title: "Authorship and Advocacy: A Review of The Native American Petitions Dataverse "
+title: Authorship and Advocacy: A Review of The Native American Petitions Dataverse
 modified:
 categories: blog
-excerpt: "Embedded in the (digital) archive are structures of power."
+excerpt: "Embedded in the (digital) archive are structures of power.
+The Native American Petitions Dataverse shifts those structures by attributing both tribal and individual Native authorship to hundreds of colonial and early American petitions and memorials."
 tags:
 author: alinascott
 image: alinascott.jpg
   feature:
 ---

 [Native American Petitions Dataverse](https://dataverse.harvard.edu/dataverse.xhtml?alias=nativeamericanpetitions) Accessed November 1, 2018.
 *Reviewed by Alina Scott, Department of History.
 The University of Texas at Austin.*